How a fractured fintech ecosystem inspired Rapyd to create Fintech as a Service (FaaS).

 Different financial systems all have their own unique architecture, requiring custom development.
 Add to that the need to have a country-specific e-Money license and our efforts to meet the necessary regulatory requirements kept us buried in red tape — even as we worked to solve a wealth of technical challenges.
 And this was all for a single country – something that just wasn’t scalable.

-While startups in other verticals had to deal with the classic build-vs-buy conundrum, we weren’t so fortunate.
+While startups in other verticals have to deal with the classic build-vs-buy conundrum, we weren’t so fortunate.
 There was nothing to buy.
-Gaining any sort of market traction would require 12 to 18 months of engineering, connecting decades-old systems that were never intended to work harmoniously.
-It was a barrier to innovation that we ourselves were surprised to see, and while I’m incredibly proud of what we were able to accomplish, it quickly became clear that there was a greater opportunity staring us in the face.
+Gaining any sort of market traction would require 12 to 18 months of engineering, connecting decades-old systems never intended to work together.
+While I’m incredibly proud of what we were able to accomplish, it quickly became clear that there was a greater opportunity staring us in the face.